Quantum State Tomography for Matrix Product Density Operators: Abstract

 In this paper, we attempt to bridge this gap and establish theoretical guarantees for the stable recovery of MPOs using tools from compressive sensing and the theory of empirical processes.
-We begin by studying two types of random measurement settings: Gaussian measurements and Haar random rank-one Positive Operator Valued Measures (POVMs).
-We show that the information contained in an MPO with a finite bond dimension can be preserved using a number of random measurements that depends only \emph{linearly} on the number of qubits, assuming no statistical error of the measurements.
-We then study MPO-based QST with physical quantum measurements through Haar random rank-one POVMs that can be implemented on quantum computers.
+We begin by studying two types of random measurement settings: Gaussian measurements and Haar random projective measurements.
+We show that the information contained in an MPO with a constant bond dimension can be preserved using a number of random measurements that depends only \emph{linearly} on the number of qubits, assuming no statistical error of the measurements.
+We then study MPO-based QST with Haar random projective measurements that can in principle be implemented on quantum computers.
 We prove that only a \emph{polynomial} number of state copies in the number of qubits is required to guarantee bounded recovery error of an MPO state.
-Remarkably, such recovery can be achieved by performing each random POVM only once, despite the large statistical error associated with the outcome of each measurement.
+Remarkably, such recovery can be achieved by measuring the state in each random basis only once, despite the large statistical error associated with the outcome of each measurement.
 Our work may be generalized to accommodate random local or t-design measurements that are more practical to implement on current quantum computers.
 It may also facilitate the discovery of efficient QST methods for other structured quantum states.